traefik-workshops/traefik-microsoft-workshop/module-2/readme.md

    ![copy_token](../media/copy_token.png)

-4. Store the new gateway token as environment variable in your terminal.
+4. Store the new gateway token as an environment variable in your terminal.

     ```bash
     export TRAEFIK_HUB_TOKEN=